Lemoncode/d3js-samples/Challenges.md

 The React it self has an attribute called filled, we can attach to it a _function(d)_ extract from it the current product and invoke the color function we have previously created.

+3) Let's rotate 90º the bar chart, we want it to show it like: